upperlinecode/flask-and-MongoDB/readme.md

 Read on for the steps and lessons to build that completed Flask + MongoDB app.

-## Mini-Lesson: What is a Database?
+### Mini-Lesson: What is a Database?

 IS THIS SOMETHING WE WANT TO INCLUDE?
+STRUCTURED VS. UNSTRUCTURED, ETC.?

 ## Initial Setup